-Conventional fundamental analysis uses a sequential model to determine a stock target price through information gathering, study and assessment, scenario forecasting and projections.
+Conventional fundamental analysis uses a sequential model to determine a stock target price through information gathering, study and assessment, scenario forecasting, and projections.
 In this model, over time, the incremental value added decreases while the level of uncertainty and the influence of cognitive biases increase.

 … with Three-Pillar Approach™

 Triasima’s approach makes conventional fundamental analysis one of the three pillars of a comprehensive investment system.
-The system brings together fundamental, quantitative and trend analyses in a process of checks and balances, with each pillar reinforcing the other two.
+The system brings together fundamental, quantitative, and trend analyses in a process of checks and balances, with each pillar reinforcing the other two.

 How it works

 In the Triasima Three-Pillar Approach, the outcomes of the three analytical methods are combined to arrive at individual decisions.
-Each pillar assigns each stock a ranking from -2 to +2, generating an overall ranking from the three pillars from -6 to +6.
+Each pillar assigns to a stock a ranking from -2 to +2, generating an overall ranking from the three pillars from -6 to +6.
 The process is holistic and each pillar is independent.
-The aggregate results from the three pillars will determine whether a security is a buy, hold or sell.
+The aggregate results from the three pillars will determine whether a security is a buy, hold, or sell.
 Generally, two of the three methods must have a positive conclusion, while the third may be positive or neutral.